-- a.
-Integrity monitoring services; - b.
-Services related to compilation, furnishing, or storage of official data for use in Sports Wagering; - c.
-System security testing or certification services directly related to initial or annual testing or assessment of the Sports Wagering System security; - d.
-Services directly related to the creation and maintenance of a Geofence to ensure that wagers are placed within the Premises; - e.
-Player account management services, including Software-as-a-Service (SaaS); and - f.
-Any other provider of security or integrity services that the Tribal and State Gaming Agencies agree must be licensed and certified as a Mid-Level Sports Wagering Vendor because the provider's services are directly related to Sports Wagering.

-6.2.3 Ancillary Sports Wagering Vendors.
-Any entity that provides necessary support services to Sports Wagering must be licensed as an Ancillary Sports Wagering Vendor by the Tribal Gaming Agency and certified by the State Gaming Agency.
-For the purpose of this Section 6.2.3, support services_include at least the following:

-- a.
-Services related to the offering of mobile payment processing for use in Mobile Sports Wagering; - b.
-Know your customer services for use in Mobile Sports Wagering; and - c.
-Marketing services in which compensation for such services is, by contract, determined by the Tribe's Sports Wagering revenue.

-6.3 Tribal Licensing of Sports Wagering Vendors.
+- (iv) Services directly related to the creation and maintenance of a Geofence to ensure that wagers are placed within the Premises; - (v) Player account management services, including Software-as-a-Service (SaaS); and - (vi) Any other provider of security or integrity services that the Tribal and State Gaming Agencies agree must be licensed and certified as a Mid-Level Sports Wagering Vendor because the provider's services are directly related to Sports Wagering - (c) Ancillary Sports Wagering Vendors.
+Any entity that provides support services directly related to Sports Wagering must be licensed as an Ancillary Sports Wagering Vendor by the Tribal Gaming Agency and certified by the State Gaming Agency.
+For the purpose of this subsection, support services include at least the following: - (i) Services related to the offering of mobile payment processing for use in Mobile Sports Wagering; - (ii) Know your customer services for use in Mobile Sports Wagering; and - (iii) Marketing services in which compensation for such services is, by contract, determined by the Tribe's Sports Wagering revenue. - 7.3 Tribal Licensing of Sports Wagering Vendors.
 All applicants required to be licensed by the Tribe shall complete forms furnished by the Tribal Gaming Agency.
-The Tribal Gaming Agency shall establish the Tribal licensing fees for Sports Wagering Vendors.

-6.4 State Certification of Sports Wagering Vendors.
+The Tribal Gaming Agency shall establish the Tribal licensing fees for Sports Wagering. - 7.4 State Certification of Sports Wagering Vendors.
 Each Sports Wagering Vendor and its representatives shall apply for certification by the State Gaming Agency and shall submit the completed applications along with the required information and fees to the State Gaming Agency.
 The State Gaming Agency shall expedite Sports Wagering Vendor certification requests.
 For applicants who are business entities, the State's application and investigation will extend to each Principal of the entity but will not apply to spouses of any Principals.
 The State Gaming Agency will conduct interviews virtually and review documents electronically when possible.
 The State Gaming Agency will perform a site visit if an applicant requests a site visit or if the State Gaming Agency determines that the information sought is critical to its investigation and such information cannot be obtained by other reasonable measures.

-6.5 Fees for State Certification.
+7.5 Fees for State Certification

 The fees for initial and renewal State certification shall be determined pursuant to Washington Administrative Code (WAC) Title 230 for Sports Wagering Vendors and their representatives.

-SECTION 7.
-CRIMINAL ENFORCEMENT
+8. CRIMINAL ENFORCEMENT